 Yoga, as both an experience and an implementation, plays a powerful role in how I work with burnout and stress.

-But I also don’t want this to become just another blog telling you that yoga is the cure for everything—and that if you just do more of it, all will be well.
-Yoga is not a cure for your stress if you don’t understand how it works.
+I also don’t want this to become just another blog telling you that yoga is the cure for everything, and that if you just do more of it, all will be well.
+First of all, this blog isn't about your work environment, but let me say this: if your environment makes you chronically stressed, you can't yoga your way out of that no matter how hard you try.
+Second, Yoga is not a cure for your stress if you don’t understand how it works.
+Just going to a yoga class might offer quick relief, but it won’t help you prevent burnout if you don’t understand what the practice is actually for.

-Let’s start by clearing up a few misconceptions:
+So let’s start by clearing up a few misconceptions:

 “Yoga is

-• a relaxation practice
+- a relaxation practice

-• a form of stretching
+- a form of stretching

-• spiritual stuff
+- spiritual stuff

-• Also: Have you tried yoga?
+- Also: Have you tried yoga?

+If you’re looking for balance or are recovering from burnout, chances are someone’s has thrown one of those lines at you.
 So is yoga relaxing?
 Is it movement?
-Is it athletic, spiritual, can it even a little weird sometimes?
+Is it athletic, spiritual, and stretchy?
 Yes.
 It can be all of those things.
 But none of that is the point.

-When we begin to reconnect to what truly matters—to our breath, our body, our values, when we sing together, move together, allow ourselves to be together—we also start to feel less alone.
+The purpose of yoga is to reconnect the mind and body, and in doing so, loosen our attachment to goals, deadlines, status, and the illusion that we are only what we achieve.
+And something beautiful happens in that process.
+When we begin to reconnect to what truly matters, to our breath, our body, our values, when we sing together, move together, allow ourselves to be together, we also start to feel less alone.
 We begin to see that we are not separate, not isolated, not failing on our own.
 We are connected: to each other, to the earth, to the moment we are in.

-Tim Peake, forme
+Tim Peake,

-r astronaut and author of Space: The Human Story, put it like this:
+former astronaut and author of Space: The Human Story, put it like this:

 “When you look down on Earth from space, there are no borders.”

 Yoga teaches us something similar.
-When we zoom out and feel the whole—when we soften the hard edges of separation between organs, disciplines, people—we find that health isn’t about fixing broken parts.
+When we zoom out and feel the whole, when we soften the hard edges of separation between organs, disciplines, people, we find that health isn’t about fixing broken parts.
 It’s about becoming whole.

 That’s what yoga has taught me.
 I came for fitness and stress relief.
 I stayed because I discovered something more profound: The quiet joy of coming home.